ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/2022-Aug-google-maps-brown" "800" /%}}
 {{% fig "staten-island/2022-Aug-google-maps-brown3" "800" /%}}

 Webb's Consolidated Directory of Staten Island from 1886 lists Brown’s general store, referencing 114 Broadway, the address mentioned in his obituary,  as well as a reference to the home on State Street "near" Castleton Avenue.
-This description opens the possibility of a different interpretation of which building was the home: as the directory legend below shows, there is an abbreviation for "corner" which would seem to be more appropriate than "near" in this case, and the Beers map indicates Bartlett owned the other lots on that block (although those other lots could have been purchased after the Mills left Staten Island, obviously), so perhaps the home the Mills lived in was the building immediately below the highlighted one, number 424 on the Sanborn map, which is also describe as a "DWG".
+This description opens the possibility of a different interpretation of which building was the home: as the directory legend below shows, there is an abbreviation for "corner" which would seem to be more appropriate than "near" in this case, and the Beers map indicates Bartlett owned the other lots on that block (although those other lots could have been purchased after the Mills left Staten Island, obviously), so perhaps the home the Mills lived in was the building immediately below the highlighted one, number 424 on the Sanborn map, which is also described as a "DWG".
 (Or perhaps Brown moved into that home at a later time?)

 {{% fig "staten-island/1886-staten-island-directory-p117" "500" /%}}